AkshitAggarwal/TSAI_EVA5B2_Phase1/Session_05/readme.md

 ## Experiment 3

 ### Target:
-Add regularization to model.
+Add regularization to model(Batch Normalization and Dropout).
 ### Results:
-Total parameters:  |  Maximum Train Accuracy:  |  Maximum Test Accuracy:
+Total parameters: 9,192 |  Maximum Train Accuracy: 99.19 |  Maximum Test Accuracy: 99.29
 ### Analysis:
+-Without applying droupt the train/test accuracies were: 99.61/99.37 -After applying batch normalization(Without dropout) the accuracy increased and the model was consistently overfitting by 0.2-0.3%
+-Accuracy slightly decreased after adding dropout but it solved the problem of overfitting.
+The model after adding dropout overfits by 0.07-0.08%
+-It looks like this is the best this model can do under 20 epochs and to increase the accuracy other measures needs to be taken.

 ===================================================================================================